 5. Bypassing censorship via extensions

-There are many extensions available that you can use on chrome to access blocked sites.
+There are many extensions available that you can use on chrome to access blocked sites in South Korea.
 Here are a few.

 6. Replacing your DNS server